simon-kachepa/coding-for_practice/0x11-C_fun/README.md

 ### REQUIREMENT
-This directory contains some fun C programs
+This directory contains some fun C programs made for practice